bstenm/oxbotica_challenge_ui/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-#### `yarn test`

-Launches the test runner with enzyme set up in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `yarn build`